Making Money From Home Part-Time : A comparison of Opportunities

 Jane & Darren Turner

 I started off as a customer with the Utility Warehouse.
-I was so impressed with the savings I was making I decided to become a Distributor.
+I was so impressed with the savings I was making I decided to become a Partner.
 Fitting this business around my hairdressing and raising my two sons proved to be both fun and easy!
 There is free training provided, and you can go as many times as you like.
 Now the Utility Warehouse has given us a very positive future.
 We’ve made great friends along the way.
 We now have great opportunities, and I’m able to spend quality time as a mother with my sons, while building a secure future for the three of us.

 One thing mothers may be sceptical about is support once they have had the training and are officially working for themselves.
 Utility Warehouse will not throw you in at the deep end, nor will they leave you to fend for yourself.
 You’ll receive advice and support from your peers to help you build a successful business, not to mention the opportunity to meet people and make friends, which can be difficult if you spend the majority of your time at home.